 The Appeal’s Chair may uphold the decision of the faculty member that a violation occurred but may modify the penalty in accordance with this policy, up to and including failure in the course.
 The Chair has the authority to either reduce or increase the penalty.

 If the Appeal’s Chair believes that Hearing Board penalties should be considered, the Appeal’s Chair shall refer the case directly to the Academic Integrity Hearing Board.

-A student wishing to seek review of the decision may appeal the case to the Academic Integrity Hearing Board of the faculty member’s college.
+A student wishing to seek review of the decision of the Appeal’s Chair may request that the case be taken to the Academic Integrity Hearing Board of the faculty member’s college.

-The Appeal’s Chair shall complete the Academic Integrity Violation Reporting Form and forward it to the Associate Dean of the College with cop to the Department Chair/Director of the course’s department (if that person is not the Appeal’s Chair).
+The Appeal’s Chair shall complete the Academic Integrity Violation Reporting Form and forward it to the Associate Dean of the College with copies to the Department Chair/Director of the course’s department (if that person is not the Appeal’s Chair) and to the Associate Dean of the Graduate College if the student is a graduate student.

 College Academic Integrity Hearing Board